 A local development plan that was approved in 2009 for the 55,000 sq m site followed an entirely different brief.
 The plan was subsequently revised, in order to meet the stakeholders' unified call for high quality urban design.

-The Bergedorf 113 local development plan, which is expected to be granted preliminary approval in early 2017, will fulfill legal planning requirements, and provide the basis for the development of the "Wohnen am Weidensteg" neighborhood.
+The Bergedorf 113 local development plan will fulfill legal planning requirements and provide the basis for the development of the "Wohnen am Weidensteg" neighborhood.

 In addition to housing, a local shopping center will be built to meet the needs of future residents in the new neighborhood, with additional space for commerce, medical practices, gastronomy and a daycare center.